 Caf Confederation Cup: Beniangba propels Bayelsa United past CS Sfaxien

-Bayelsa United secured a 1-0 victory over CS Sfaxien in Sunday’s Caf Confederation Cup second round, first leg encounter.
+Bayelsa United secured a 1-0 victory over CS Sfaxien in Sunday’s Caf Confederation Cup first round, first leg encounter.

-Having silenced Guinean side AS Ashanti Golden Boys in the first round of the tournament, the Nigerian National League side got zoned against the Juventus of the Arabs, who have won the competition on three occasions.
+Having silenced Guinean side AS Ashanti Golden Boys in the preliminary round of the tournament, the Nigerian National League side were zoned against the Juventus of the Arabs, who have won the competition on three occasions.

 However, it was Bayelsa United who had the last laugh thanks to Victory Beniangba’s effort on the hour mark.